its-saran/api-gateway/README.md

 3. Configure API Gateway:

-    Customize the endpoints, rate limiting settings, and other configurations in config/config.json.
+    - Customize the endpoints, rate limiting settings, and other configurations in config/config.json.

+    - Example endpoints are shown in config.json

 4. Start the server:

     ```bash=
     npm start
     ```
     Your API Gateway is now running at http://localhost:3000.